Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/concert-example.md

 # The YAML formatted date and time of the concert
 date: 2020-01-01 19:30

+# A brief description describing the content of the concert (optional).
+description: Featuring example music of all kinds.

 # Setting this to true tells the template to display a poster with the same name as this file, but
 # with .jpg as the extension.
 If no poster is available, simply omit this property.
 poster: true